Fort Wayne, Indiana Therapists

 Mental Health Resources in Fort Wayne, Indiana

 Despite the poor rate of treatment, Fort Wayne is home to a bevy of institutions that offer services to those in need.
-There are multiple clinics in the area that specialize in treating mental health problems, such as the Center for Behavioral Health.
+Multiple clinics in the area specialize in treating mental health problems, such as the Center for Behavioral Health.
 General hospitals, like Dupont Hospital, also offer a variety of mental health services to Fort Wayne residents.